arthur-jacquin/edit/cheatsheet.md

               u/U   switch to lowercase/uppercase
     >/<, TAB/^TAB   {m} increase/decrease line indent
                 K   comment/uncomment line
-                r   replace with pattern elements and fields CTRL+A   autocomplete at the end of each selection
+                r   replace (support for subpatterns and fields) CTRL+A   autocomplete at the end of each selection

     MANAGING LINES